jackiezzz24/E-commerce-Django/README.md

 +	Designed the RESTful APIs for the whole system and implemented the backend with <b>Python Django</b>.
 +	Utilized <b>AJAX</b> redirection to clear the shopping cart.
 Used <b>AWS S3</b> as file server to implement multimedia content streaming, <b>AWS IAM</b> to securely control access to AWS resources, and <b>Elastic Beanstalk</b> to monitor capacity provisioning and auto scaling.

+## How to run the program

+In the project directory, you can run:
+### `venv\Scripts\activate`
+to enter the virtual environment
+### `python manage.py runserver`

+Runs the app in the development mode.\
+Open http://127.0.0.1:8000/ to view it in the browser.

 ## App Screenshots

 ### `Main page`